pulumi/docs/content/partner/azure.md

     - Keep your cloud secure and in compliance by enforcing policies on every deployment.
     - Codify best practices and policies then share them with your team or community as self-service architectures.
   cta: Learn More
-  cta_url: "/blog/new-kubernetes-superpowers"
+  cta_url: "/blog/new-kubernetes-superpowers" # /blog/announcing-nextgen-azure-provider

 arm2pulumi:
   title: ARM &rarr; Pulumi
   description: |
-    Whether you are just starting with Azure or already have infrastructure you're managing in Azure, Pulumi offers a simple path to adoption.
+    Whether you are just starting with Azure or already have infrastructure you're managing in Azure, Pulumi gives you a simple path to adoption.
 If you are just starting, it is as easy as just writing your infrastructure code with Pulumi.
 If you already have existing resources in Azure you can simply export an ARM template from Azure and use Pulumi’s `arm2pulumi` tool to convert the ARM template to the language of your choice.

+    If you can deploy a resource with ARM Templates, you can deploy it with the Pulumi Azure provider!

   cta: Learn More
-  cta_url: "/blog/new-kubernetes-superpowers"
+  cta_url: "/blog/new-kubernetes-superpowers" # /arm2pulumi

 detail_sections:
   - title: 100% API Coverage
     description: |
-        The Pulumi Azure provider covers 100% of the resources available in Azure Resource Manager.
+        The Pulumi Azure provider covers 100% of the resources available in Azure Resource Manager giving you the full power of Azure at your fingertips.
+Every property of each resource is always represented in the SDKs.
     cta: Learn More
-    cta_url: "/blog/new-kubernetes-superpowers"
+    cta_url: "/blog/new-kubernetes-superpowers" # /blog/announcing-nextgen-azure-provider
     items:
         - title: Everything In One Place
           description: The SDKs include full coverage for Azure services, including Azure Static Web Apps, Azure Synapse Analytics, Azure Logic Apps, Azure Service Fabric, Azure Blockchain Service, Azure API Management, and dozens of other services.
           icon: fa-tools

         - title: Efficient Adoption
           description: There’s no need to rewrite your existing Azure configurations to get started with Pulumi.
-You can efficiently adopt existing Azure resources to deploy your application to save time and effort.
+You can efficiently adopt existing Azure resources to deploy your application to yourself save time and effort.
           icon: fa-book

         - title: Secrets Management